|

 (= pressing too long teeth more into

 intrusion of the incisors.
-More often, re-intrusion of side teeth
+More often, re-intrusion of single side

-which have grown too long is required medically in pre-prosthetic
+teeth which have grown too long is required medically in

-shrunken gums.
-Intrusion plates require good anchorage at all
+who have gum disease.
+Intrusion plates need good anchorage at

-other teeth, or extensions which allow to transmit the force of
+all other teeth, or extensions which allow to transmit the force

 anchoring teeth lack, also in children who lost many milk teeth at